randynobx/nba_game_predictor/README.md

 Using these four factors, I've created a simple prediction app using the SK-Learn library and Flask to predict the winner of a given NBA basketball game given its final boxscore (without points).

-For instructions on how to run this project on your machine, please see the [Usage](#usage) section below.

 ---

 ### Contents